Post Banner Image

 Credit: PixelsEffect/ E+ via Getty Images

-The chargeback process involves contacting your credit card company, explaining the situation, and providing relevant documentation, such as the cancellation notification and the hotel’s terms and conditions.
+• First, you can contact your credit card company to refute the charges.
+Explain the situation and provide relevant documentation, such as the cancellation notification and the hotel’s terms and conditions.
 The credit card company will then investigate the matter and may refund your money if they find that the hotel’s actions were unjust.
-Then, filing a complaint with the Better Business Bureau and writing an online review are important ways to ensure other customers aren’t affected by a hotel’s customer-unfriendly policies.

 Ways To Prevent Cancellations